Clean up your Subjects and prepare for the next cohort

 See how to duplicate a Subject here.

 Note: Subjects with multiple co-teachers cannot be archived.
-If you find yourself in a shared Subject, it is recommended that you archive your Class or Classes, duplicate the Subject if you want to keep the resources, and then remove yourself from the Subject.
+If you find yourself in a shared Subject, it is recommended that you archive your Class or Classes within that Subject, duplicate the Subject if you want to keep the resources, and then remove yourself from the Subject.
 You can remove yourself the same way you would remove a co-teacher.

 Organize your planning resources